1312 Insurance adjusters and claims examiners

 - Prepare adjustment reports.

 - Review, examine, calculate and authorize insurance claims investigated by insurance adjusters

 - Examine adjusters' reports and similar insurance claims or precedents to determine extent of insurance coverage

 - Ensure claims are valid and settlements are made according to company practices and procedures

 - Consult lawyers, doctors or other relevant individuals to discuss insurance claims

 - Approve automobile, fire, life, disability, dental or other insurance claims.

 - A bachelor's degree, college diploma or some post-secondary education

-or Several years of experience as a clerk in the claims department or other general insurance experience are required.
+or several years of experience as a clerk in the claims department or other general insurance experience is required.